Originally published July 31, 2019. Updated on October 19, 2020.

 Admire the abilities and qualities of your employees.
 Appreciate their achievements and make a point to express your gratitude.
 Give as much as you want to get, and be as helpful to others as they are to you- it is a two-way street.
 When employees feel there is value in their work, it encourages positive behavior.

-When looking to advance your leadership skills, first analyze your communication skills.
+When looking to advance your leadership skills in healthcare, first analyze your communication skills.
 Great communication is vital for a great leader.
 A person of leadership should be a continuous learner, as you will constantly be needing to adapt to the industry.
 Last but not least, developing genuine professional relationships is extremely important.
 Creating an environment built around human connection, flexibility, and communication will set you up to be the best leader you can be.
+By communicating well, listening intently, continually learning, being flexible, and committing to a vision, you can mold yourself into a valuable and respected healthcare leader.

 1. “What Makes A Leader Successful.”
 Tyler’s Tidbits, September 2012.
 Accessed July 16, 2019.